Edwards-R/understanding_docs/How to use.md

 This document will guide you through the how, why, and when of managing an Understanding system.
 It does not cover the root 'why' of why Understandings are neccessary.

 ## What they are
 Understandings are a way to, in a standardised, non-taxon-specific manner, differentiate between multiple interpretations of the same taxonomic name.
-This is achieved by attaching further information to a traditional name e.g. Genus, binomial etc.
+The most common cause of multiple interpretations is the result of a split, where there exists data on both the pre- and post- split name.
+Separation is achieved by attaching further information to traditional nomenclature e.g. Genus, binomial etc.

 ## What makes up an Understanding
 Understandings consist of four parts: